chaitanya-24/Heart-Failure-Prediction/README.md

 # Heart Failure Prediction

 This project is a web application that uses machine learning to predict the presence of heart disease in the patient based on various clinical features.
-The project was created by **Chaitanya Sawant**, a student of **G N Khalsa College, Mumbai**.

 ## Motivation